 This Sunday the Houston Texans (8-3) will host the Cleveland Browns (4-6-1).
 Kickoff is set for 1:00 EST at NRG Stadium and will be televised locally on CBS.

-Oddsmakers have made the Texans 10-point favorites at home.
-The over/under for the game is 46.5 points.
-Click here for a full list of the Week 6 betting odds and links to more game previews.
+Oddsmakers currently have the Texans listed as a 6-point home favorite with the total set at 47.5 points.
+Click here for a full betting schedule and for more links to our game previews.

 Browns vs Texans Vegas Odds & Game Preview

-Click on the link for more free NFL betting predictions from our experts on staff.
+Click on the link for more free NFL picks from our expert handicappers on staff.

 Another thing you can’t overlook with the Browns is the talent they have at quarterback in Baker Mayfield.
 Since they fired Jackson and OC Todd Haley, he’s been a different quarterback.
 Not only has he thrown 7 touchdowns to just on interception in 3 games, but he’s completing a higher percentage of his passes and has almost doubled his yards/pass attempt.

 Houston’s better built to stop the run than the pass, as they come into this game ranked 15th in the NFL, giving up 259.1 ypg.
 Something else that I think is interesting to note and likely has a lot to do with the Texans 8-3 record.
 It’s been a pretty easy go of things in terms of quarterbacks faced this year.

 In the 8-win winning streak they have faced the likes of Marcus Mariota, Alex Smith, Case Keenum, Brock Osweiler, Blake Bortles, Josh Allen, Dak Prescott (prior to adding Cooper), and Andrew Luck.
 The only one I think is anywhere close to elite is Luck and they got him in his 3rd start back after missing the entire season.
 They only beat Indy by 3, were trailing with 2 minutes to play and Luck threw for 464 yards and 4 scores.